Generalized fibre sums of 4-manifolds and the canonical class: The homology and cohomology of

 \begin{defn} Choose a class $B_M\in H^2(M)$ with $B_M\cdot A_M=1$.
 Such a class exists because $A_M$ is indivisible.
 We denote the image of this class in $H^2(M')\cong H_2(M',\partial M')$ by $B_M'$. \end{defn}

-The surface representing $B_M$ can be chosen such that it intersects the surface $\Sigma_M$ in precisely $k_M$ transverse positive points: By Proposition \ref{1 hom M M'} the curve $k_M\sigma^M$ on $\partial M'$ is null-homologous in $M'$, hence it bounds a surface $B_M'$.
-In the manifold $M$ we can then sew $k_M$ disk fibres of the tubular neighbourhood of $\Sigma_M$ to the surface $B_M'$ to get the surface $B_M$ that intersects $\Sigma_M$ in exactly $k_M$ points.
+The surface representing $B_M$ can be chosen such that it intersects the surface $\Sigma_M$ in precisely $k_M$ transverse positive points by starting with any surface that has intersection $k_M$ with $\Sigma_M$ and then possibly increasing the genus.
+Hence there also exists a surface $B_M'$ in $M'$ bounding $k_M$ parallel copies of the meridian $\sigma^M$.

-Consider the subgroup in $H^2(M)$ generated by the classes $B_M$ and $A_M$.\footnote{This subgroup corresponds to the Gompf nucleus in elliptic surfaces defined as a regular neighbourhood of a cusp fibre and a section, cf.~\cite{Gnuc, GS}.} \begin{defn} Let $P(M)=(\mathbb{Z}B_M\oplus \mathbb{Z}A_M)^\perp$ denote the orthogonal complement in $H^2(M)$ with respect to the intersection form.
-The elements in $P(M)$ are called {\em perpendicular classes}. \end{defn} Since $A_M^2=0$ and $A_M\cdot B_M=1$, the intersection form on these (indivisible) elements looks like
+Consider the subgroup in $H^2(M)$ generated by the classes $B_M$ and $A_M$.
+(This subgroup corresponds to the {\em Gompf nucleus} in elliptic surfaces, defined as a regular neighbourhood of a cusp fibre and a section \cite{Gnuc, GS}.) \begin{defn} Let $P(M)=(\mathbb{Z}B_M\oplus \mathbb{Z}A_M)^\perp$ denote the orthogonal complement in $H^2(M)$ with respect to the intersection form.
+We call the elements in $P(M)$ {\em perpendicular classes}. \end{defn} Since $A_M^2=0$ and $A_M\cdot B_M=1$, the intersection form on these (indivisible) elements looks like